Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: Application case: Multi-model hand-detection

 \section{Application case: Multi-model hand-detection}

 Once confirmed the capabilities of SOM to capture light conditions and the global characteristics of the scene, its output can be used as a map of unsupervised locations to build a multi-model approach to different problems such as object recognition, hand-detection, video-summarization, activity recognition, among others.
 This section illustrates the use of the unsupervised layer by using the hand-detection problem as defined in \cite{Betancourt2015}, on which a Support Vector Machine (SVM) is trained with Histogram of Oriented Gradients (HOG) to detect whether the hands are being recorded by the camera or not \cite{Betancourt2015, Betancourt2014a}.
+The following part of this section uses the UNIGE dataset due to the intentional composition of frames with and without hands.

-The hand-detection problem is used as example due to two reasons: 1) It solves a simple question that allows us to illustrate the workflow and the role of the unsupervised layer in the reported improvements 2) The manual labeling is simple and easy to replicate.
-A similar approach can be extended to other hierarchical levels (e.g. hand-segmentation); However, it would require extra labeling to supply the number of neurons that grows quadratic.
+The hand-detection problem is used as example due to two reasons: i) It solves a simple question which makes it possible to illustrate the role of the unsupervised layer in the reported improvements; ii) The manual labeling is simple and easy to replicate.
+The proposed application can be extended to other hierarchical levels such as hand-segmentation; however, it would require extra labeling to supply quadratic growth of the number of neurons.

 Our approach extends the method proposed in \cite{Betancourt2015} by training one hand-detector for each unsupervised neuron of the HSV-SOM described in Section \ref{sec:method}.
-For each neuron $i \in SOM_N$ we denote its localized hand-detectors as $hd_i^N$, and the global hand-detector as $hd^N$.
+Let's denote each neuron $i \in SOM_N$ and its local hand-detector as $hd_i^N$, and the global hand-detector as $hd^N$.
 Given an arbitrary frame $f$, the local and global confidence about the hand presence is given by the SVM probabilistic notation as stated in equation (\ref{eq:localModel}) and (\ref{eq:globalModel}), respectively.
-Here $\Theta$ refers to the hyperplane learned by the HOG-SVM when trained on the whole training videos and $\theta_i$ the hyperplane learned when using for training only on the activations of the neuron $i$.
-For practical purposes, we use each training frame to train its $5$ best matching neurons.
+The model with the higher confidence is used to take the final decision.
+Here $\Theta$ refers to the hyperplane learned by the HOG-SVM when trained on the whole training dataset, and $\theta_i$ to the hyperplane obtained with a HOG-SVM when trained on local training set assigned to neuron $i$, which contains the training frames for which neuron $i$ was the best matching unit.
+Additionally, for each neuron $i$ a local testing set (LTS) is defined by combining the activations of the neighbouring neurons.
+The LTS of each neuron is used to evaluate its local $F1$-score.
+Due to the finite number of training frames, some neurons does not reach enough training frames or get only positive/negative frames which makes impossible to train their local hand-detectors.
+These neurons and the ones with local $F1$-score lower than $0.75$ are defined as degraded, and their hand-detector is replaced by the global version.